-Module name Applied Didactics Number(s) Abbreviation Curriculum semester ECTS MF04 - ING M1-3 5 Responsible for the module Lecturer(s) Teaching form SWS Prof. DrIng.
-F. Perschl dependent on module 100% Tutorial - Form of examination Module duration Module rotation Language C CDO See SPO 1 Semester summer term / winter term German or English, in agreement with the re- sponsible professor / teacher Total workload 1 Semester = Presence · · agreement with the responsible professor /
+Module name Applied Didactics Number(s) Abbreviation Curriculum semester ECTS MF04 - ING M1-3 3 Responsible for the module Lecturer(s) Teaching form sws Prof. Dr. W. A. Mayr dependent on module 100% Lecture 2 Form of examination Module duration Module rotation Language See SPO 1 Semester summer term German or English, in agreement with the re- sponsible professor / teacher Total workload = Presence + Self-study + Exam preparation 60 h 30 h 28 h h

-- Excellent professional skills of the subjects, the student has to teach. - This course 'Applied Didactics' can be chosen only in agreement with the professor / teacher, who is responsible for lab class or exercise.
+Excellent professional skills of the subjects, the student has to teach.
+This course 'Applied Didactics' can be chosen only in agreement with the professor / teacher, who is responsible for this lab class or exercise.